ppy/osu-wiki/wiki/Tournaments/CIC/2020/en.md

    - Player(s) who Win By Default.
    - Whether there are player(s) who got disqualified during the match.

-### Match regulations
+### Match Regulations

 1. Each player must use the `!roll` command once in #multiplayer in order to determine the banning and picking order.
    - The winner of the `!roll` gets to decide which player gets to pick and ban first.
-   - This rule does not apply in the group stage lobbies.
+   - This rule does not apply in the Group Stage lobbies.
 2. Each player has to ban **one beatmap** from the mappool.
 These beatmaps are not allowed to be picked by any player during the entire match.
-   - This rule does not apply in the group stage lobbies.
+   - This rule does not apply in the Group Stage lobbies.
 3. Each player is free to select one warm-up beatmap.
 Using beatmaps with questionable content is prohibited.
-   - Warm-ups do not apply in the group stage lobbies.
+   - Warm-ups do not apply in the Group Stage lobbies.
 4. The results of each match and any other relevant information regarding the match will be posted on the Discord server after the match has concluded by the responsible referees.

 [flag_ID]: /wiki/shared/flag/ID.gif "Indonesia"